ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/client-api/operations/maintenance/indexes/set-index-priority.dotnet.markdown

   so indexing threads start with a lower priority than request-processing threads.

 * Use `SetIndexesPriorityOperation` to increase or lower the index thread priority.
-  Setting the priority will affect the indexing thread priority at the operating system level.

 * __Indexes scope__:
   Index priority can be set for both static and auto indexes.